 E. Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (44 U.S.C.
 3507(d)) requires that the FAA consider the impact of paperwork and other information collection burdens imposed on the public.
-The FAA has determined that there would be no new requirement for information collection associated with this proposed rule.
+The FAA has determined that there is no new requirement for information collection associated with this final rule.

 In keeping with U.S. obligations under the Convention on International Civil Aviation, it is FAA policy to conform to International Civil Aviation Organization (ICAO) Standards and Recommended Practices to the maximum extent practicable.
-The FAA has reviewed the corresponding ICAO Standards and Recommended Practices and has identified no differences with these proposed regulations.
+The FAA has determined that there are no ICAO Standards and Recommended Practices that correspond to these regulations.

 G. Environmental Analysis

-FAA Order 1050.1E identifies FAA actions that are categorically excluded from preparation of an environmental assessment or environmental impact statement under the National Environmental Policy Act in the absence of extraordinary circumstances.
-The FAA has determined this rulemaking action qualifies for the categorical exclusion identified in Section 312f of Order 1050.1E and involves no extraordinary circumstances.
+FAA Order 1050.1F identifies FAA actions that are categorically excluded from preparation of an environmental assessment or environmental impact statement under the National Environmental Policy Act in the absence of extraordinary circumstances.
+The FAA has determined this rulemaking action qualifies for the categorical exclusion identified in paragraph 5-6.6 and involves no extraordinary circumstances.

 V. Executive Order Determinations

-The FAA has analyzed this proposed rule under the principles and criteria of Executive Order 13132, Federalism.
-The agency has determined that this action would not have a substantial direct effect on the States, or the relationship between the Federal government and the States, or on the distribution of power and responsibilities among the various levels of government, and therefore, would not have Federalism implications.
+The FAA has analyzed this final rule under the principles and criteria of Executive Order 13132, Federalism.
+The agency determined that this action will not have a substantial direct effect on the States, or the relationship between the Federal Government and the States, or on the distribution of power and responsibilities among the various levels of government, and, therefore, does not have Federalism implications.

 B. Executive Order 13211, Regulations That Significantly Affect Energy Supply, Distribution, or Use